 Coffee, tea and pastries

 George first took us to a local coffee and tea store where we could smell some coffee varieties.
-Special about this shop was that they have a traditional coffee processor that they still use.
+Special about this shop was that they have a traditional Greek coffee processor that they still use.

 After that, we moved a little further down the road, to bistro Kronos.
 There the coffee drinkers among us got the chance to taste some real Greek coffee.
 Those who didn't drink coffee, like me, got a cup of delicious Mountain Tea.